Grumpy-Old-Tech/StateMachine/README.md

 This implementation relies on LinkedList (https://github.com/ivanseidel/LinkedList) to implement the collection of states and the collection of transitions for a state.

+Modified and extended By Neville Kripp (GrumpyOldTech) Original works by jrullan <jerullan@yahoo.com>

 ## STATES
 There are two ways of declaring a state logic:
 1. Through a lambda function (an anonymous function) declared in the addState() method.